-In this Quest you will be learning about Malware and Spyware, and then doing some investigating at home on your family computer by checking on the type of virus protection installed and sharing your knowledge with your family or guardians.
+In this Quest, you will be learning about Malware and Spyware, and then doing some investigating at home on your family computing device by checking on the type of virus protection installed and sharing your knowledge with your family or guardians.

 I Can Statement

 - run anti-virus software